bagaking/blink/docs/04-01_Development_Summary_and_Current_Implementation.md

   - tsconfig.json                      # TypeScript configuration
   - vite.config.ts                     # Vite build configuration

+## Key Components

+### App.tsx
+- Manages the overall application state
+- Implements the split-pane layout using react-split
+- Handles file selection, opening, and closing
+- Uses memoization to optimize performance of the Split component

+### Editor.tsx
+- Implements CodeMirror 6 for text editing
+- Supports Markdown preview for .md files
+- Implements syntax highlighting for various file types
+- Ensures editor occupies full height of its container

+### FileExplorer.tsx
+- Displays the file tree structure
+- Handles file selection and navigation

+### TabBar.tsx
+- Manages open file tabs
+- Supports drag-and-drop reordering of tabs

+### main.ts
+- Sets up the Electron main process
+- Handles IPC communication for file system operations
+- Implements menu and global shortcuts

-This structure represents the current state of the Blink project, showcasing the main components and configuration files essential for the application's functionality.
+This structure represents the current state of the Blink project, showcasing the main components and their functionalities essential for the application's core features.